backupbrew/switchbrew/Switch System Flaws.md

 <tr class="odd">
 <td><p>Poor validation of bootrom SDRAM configuration parameters leads to arbitrary writes in bootrom</p></td>
 <td><p>The Tegra X1 bootrom supports saving SDRAM parameters to scratch registers, and using the saved configuration to enable DRAM during warmboot.</p>
 <p>The code that parses these parameters does if (params-&gt;EmcBctSpareN) *params-&gt;EmcBctSpareN = params-&gt;EmcBctSpareNPlusOne for most N, without validating either the address or value written to it.
-There are other arbitrary writes in this code, as well.</p>
+There are other arbitrary writes in this code, as well (e.g. BootromPatch parameters intended for patching MISC registers do not check a relative offset to 0x7000000, etc).</p>
 <p>This allows a user with access to the PMC registers (via pre-sleep bpmp execution, or otherwise) to gain arbitrary bootrom code execution.</p></td>
 <td><p>None</p></td>
 <td><p>HAC-001 (Tegra210)</p></td>